 - The total number of transfer credits for both the major and the minor cannot exceed the maximum number of transfer credits.
 In addition, you cannot use the same transfer credits towards both the major and the minor.

 - If you are transferring a thesis-based master’s degree, you will list the transfer course as “Thesis-Based Master’s Degree” and the credits as “36”.
 In the semester column, enter the semester you graduated.
 Leave the course prefix and number blank.

 - If you are transferring a non-thesis based master’s degree or any individual graduate level courses, you will list each course individually (maximum of 24 credit hours).
-List the course prefix, number and title as it shows on your transcripts, not CSM equivalents.
+List the course prefix, number and title as it shows on your transcripts, not Mines equivalents.
 You may not transfer research credits.

-Credits at CSM are semester hours.
+Credits at Mines are semester hours.
 Any transfer credit that is not in semester hours will be adjusted accordingly.
 For example, 3 quarter hours will be worth 2 semester hours and 4 ECT (European Hours) will be worth 2 semester hours.